You hear a lot about using morning rituals to get more done. But what if you could use your mornings to get more done for YOU?

 I spent my mornings reading and meditating for a few years before heading to the gym.
 I got in better shape, but my bank balance was less, and my future goals were seemingly unreachable.

 Then, one day out of pure frustration and sporting a brand-new I don’t give a heck attitude, I asked myself a question that changed everything –

 “What’s the first thing I should do tomorrow morning that, if I do, will allow me to live a life of my design?”

-Notice that I didn’t ask about work or what was on my to-do list.
-It didn’t have anything to do with getting more done or getting in better shape.
+I didn’t ask about work or what was on my to-do list.
+It had nothing to do with getting more done or getting in better shape.
 I focused on the lifestyle I wanted to live – and it was life-changing.

-In the years since I made that decision, I’ve started my days before 6 AM doing the most important thing I deem required to live the life of my choosing, and I’ve been happier for it.
+In the years since I made that decision, I’ve started my days doing the most important thing I deem required to live the life of my choosing, and I’ve been happier for it.

-I’ve also come across dozens of morning do-gooders who are getting everything done, except what they dream of doing, and when they realize it’s not their fault, everything changes.
-They got caught up in the buzz of life, and everyone does.
-But, the minute you choose to focus on YOU before anything else is when you start making real progress.
+I’ve also come across dozens of morning do-gooders who are getting everything done except what they dream of doing, and when they realize it’s not their fault, everything changes.
+They get caught up in the buzz of life, and everyone does.
+But you start making real progress the minute you focus on YOU before anything else.

 When you focus on what is important to you, you get what is important to you.